 - Advice on how to achieve the best results

 - The risks and complications of the procedure

 After discussing the details of the arm lift.
-Your surgeon will ask you about your medical history.
-They will ask you about your:
+The surgeon will ask about the patient's medical history:

 - Current health status

 - Past or current medical conditions